Indicator: Population exposure to particulate matter (PM2.5)

 Methodology

 For the indicator, model data of the chemical transport model REM-CALGRID are combined with PM2.5 measurement data of the immission measurement networks of the federal states and the UBA and transferred to the entire area of Germany.
 Only those measuring stations that are not directly exposed to particulate matter emissions, for example from traffic, are considered for the indicator.
-For more methodical details, see Kallweit et al. 2013 (in German, abstract in English).
+The PM2.5 data is then combined with spatial information on population distribution.
+The methodological approach is described in Kienzler et al. 2024 (UMID 1/2024; in press).

 Share: